 Lesego Senyana Stone is a Senior Lecturer in Tourism Management in the Department of Tourism and Hospitality Management, University of Botswana.

 Moren Tibabo Stone is a Senior Lecturer in the Department of Environmental Science, University of Botswana.

 Patricia Kefilwe Mogomotsi is an Associate Professor in Natural Resources Economics in the Department of Economics, University of Botswana.

-Goemeone E. J. Mogomotsi is a Senior Executive Assistant to the Vice Chancellor in the University of Botswana.
-He is also a Senior Lecturer, Department of Law, Faculty of Social Sciences, University of Botswana.
+Goemeone E. J. Mogomotsi is an Associate Professor in International Environmental Policy and Senior Executive Assistant to the Vice Chancellor in the University of Botswana.